Child Support & Modification Lawyers

-The attorneys at Stuart N. House, P.A. have more than two decades years of experience representing clients in child support cases in Coral Springs courts.
+The attorneys at Stuart N. House, P.A. have more than 25 years of experience representing Coral Springs in child support cases in Broward County.
 We take a comprehensive approach to understand your immediate and future needs, and when necessary, we retain experienced professionals who may testify on your behalf.

 Under Florida law, both parents are responsible for making appropriate contribution to the financial well-being of the minor children after a divorce.
 However the allocation of that support between the parties can sometimes become complex based upon the amount of time-sharing each party has, as well as whether one parent is voluntarily unemployed or under-employed.
 Recently, the Courts have recognized a long-standing inequity in how parents were treated when it came to time sharing and support, and has changed the law to improve fairness.
 While failure to pay child support has severe consequences, it certainly is within your right to ensure that you only pay what you must.